Things to do in Hong Kong with kids: Attractions for a family vacation

 things to do in hong kong with kids, hong kong attractions for kids, hong kong family holiday

-The best ferry to take is the Shining Star on a Hong Kong family vacation – it’s a fabulous recreation of the original ferries that plied the Harbour in the 1920’s.
+The best ferry to take is the Shining Star on a Hong Kong family vacation.
+It’s a fabulous recreation of the original ferries that plied the Harbour in the 1920’s.
 Better still, it is air conditioned!
-This trip is one that National Geographic has listed as one of the “50 Places of a Lifetime” – you even now take a ‘World Star Water Tour’ which gives you a scenic ride between Tsim Sha Tsui and Hong Kong Disneyland.
+This trip is one that National Geographic has listed as one of the “50 Places of a Lifetime”.
+You even now take a ‘World Star Water Tour’ which gives you a scenic ride between Tsim Sha Tsui and Hong Kong Disneyland.
 You’ll not just get to see the most amazing scenic landmarks, but there’s also a recorded commentary available in 4 languages too.

 Victoria Peak